Trump Implores Congress to Move on Virus Rescue Package

 McConnell, a key negotiator, said the package will “rush new resources onto the front lines of our nation's health care fight.
 And it will inject trillions of dollars of cash into the economy as fast as possible to help Americans workers, families, small businesses and industries make it through this disruption and emerge on the other side ready to soar."

 Five days of arduous talks produced the bill, creating tensions among Congress' top leaders, who each took care to tend to party politics as they maneuvered and battled over crafting the legislation.
-But failure was never an option, which permitted both sides to mark big wins.
+But failure is not an option, nor is starting over, which permitted both sides to include their priorities.

 “That Washington drama does not matter any more,” McConnell said.
 “The Senate is going to stand together, act together, and pass this historic relief package today.”